kenny-io/documentation/v3/node/split_payments/setting_exact_split_amount.md

 </script>
 ```

-In the example above we assume you have calculated the total amount to go to each sub-account minus the fees processing and commission fees.
+In the example above we assume that you have calculated the total amount for each sub-account and have substracted the processing and commission fees.
 From the implementation above, the sub-accounts would get what you passed as `transaction_charge` after any transaction.
 Hence, 1000, 100 and 400 respectively.